With TZIELD, it’s possible to take control of what's next

 These signs and symptoms may start during the first 5 days of TZIELD treatment.
 Tell your doctor right away if you develop any signs or symptoms of CRS during treatment with TZIELD.

-A white blood cell decreasing in lymphocytes
+A white blood cell decreasing

 Decrease in White Blood Cells (Lymphopenia)

-type 1 diabetes doesn’t wait.
+Remember, type 1 diabetes doesn’t wait.
+Neither should you.

 What is the most important information I should know about TZIELD?
 TZIELD may cause serious side effects.
 These include: